DHTMLX/docs-suite/docs/data_collection/api/datacollection_map_method.md

 @params:
 `callback: function` - a function that will be called for each item of a component

+@returns:
+A new array of items where each item is the result of the callback function.

 @example:
 //getting ids of all items of the component component.data.map(function(item){